‘To stop this mutha takes one bad brutha’

 When her boyfriend Eddie Turner (Joe DeSue) returns from Vietnam without arms and legs, Doctor Winifred Walker (Ivory Stone) appeals to former teacher and Nobel Prize-winning Doctor Stein (John Hart) for help — and Doctor Stein, who has been fiddling with DNA, accommodates them by growing some new arms and legs.

 Unfortunately, the experiment goes awry, and Eddie suddenly develops a square afro, takes to wearing ankle boots, and sneaks out at night…

-An uneasy mix of styles – 1930’s Frankenstein lab action one minute, H.G.
-Lewis-style gore close-ups and gratuitous nudity the next – Blackenstein is probably near the bottom of the Blaxploitation barrel, badly acted, flatly directed by William A. Levey and slow-moving.
+An uneasy mix of styles – 1930s Frankenstein lab action one minute, H.G.
+Lewis-style gore close-ups and gratuitous naughtiness the next – Blackenstein is probably near the bottom of the blaxploitation barrel, badly acted, flatly directed by William A. Levey and slow-moving.

 David Flint, MOVIES and MANIA

 “For all its suckitude, Blackenstein delivers a bit of T&A and some surprisingly explicit gore, with intestine-ripping scenes years before the likes of Dawn of the Dead (I’m not saying that it’s well-done, but it’s there).”
 BlackHorrorMovies

 “Tiresome, dim-witted, unsure of what it wants to be (there is a scene in a nightclub where we witness a comedian and a blues singer perform their entire routines), Blackenstein fails miserably even as kitsch.
 A missed opportunity.”
 Josiah Howard, Blaxploitation Cinema